mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 - SH5.RS (home assistant community, Danirb80) via WiNetS: register running_state is not available.
 Created workarounds using template sensors

 ## 5. Status and future work
-1. See #38 for some kind of a roadmap
+1. See [#38](https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/issues/38) for some kind of a roadmap
 2. I included the registers, which are common between a wide range of Sungrow inverter models.
-There are many more registers in the Sungrow documents, which I left out, but I am happy to include them, if you need them. --> [github discussions](https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/discussions)
+There are many more registers in the Sungrow documents, which I left out, but I am happy to include them, if you need them. --> [github discussions](../../discussions)
-3. If you made a nice visualization - let us know! --> [github discussions](https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/discussions)
+3. If you made a nice visualization - let us know! --> [github discussions](../../discussions)
 4. This is meant to be a simple, straightforward YAML-based integration.
 If you need more than this, I recommend having a look at the SunGather project: https://github.com/bohdan-s

 ## 6. Most important of all
 We am happy to share our experiences - feel encouraged to share yours with us, too!
 Participate, if you have any questions :)

-**Special thanks to all the people, who are actively contributing to this project and helping others in the issues and discussions!**
+**Thanks to all the people, who are actively contributing to this project!
+Special thanks to Louis712, dylan09 and elektrinis, who are helping a lot helping others in the issue/ disussion sections!**